 Floating-Point Types

 Rust also has two primitive types for floating-point numbers, which are numbers with decimal points.
 Rust’s floating-point types are f32 and f64, which are 32 bits and 64 bits in size, respectively.
-The default type is f64, as it’s roughly the same speed as f32, but has a larger precision.
-It is possible to use an f64 on 32 bit systems, but it will be slower than using an f32 on those systems.
-Most of the time, trading potential worse performance for better precision is a reasonable initial choice, and you should benchmark your code if you suspect floating-point size is a problem in your case.
-See Chapter XX for how to run benchmarks.
+The default type is f64 because it’s roughly the same speed as f32 but has a larger precision.
+It’s possible to use an f64 type on 32-bit systems, but it will be slower than using an f32 type on those systems.
+Most of the time, trading potential worse performance for better precision is a reasonable initial choice, and you should benchmark your code if you suspect floating-point size is a problem in your situation.
+Chapter XX shows you how to run benchmarks.

-Here’s an example showing floating-point numbers in action:
+Here’s an example that shows floating-point numbers in action:

 Filename: src/main.rs